AlejoMorgado/CryptoCoins/README.md

 ## Features

--Fetches data from the CoinGecko API to provide up-to-date information on cryptocurrencies.
+- Fetches data from the CoinGecko API to provide up-to-date information on cryptocurrencies.
--Displays a list of crypto coins with their current prices.
+- Displays a list of crypto coins with their current prices.
--Provides a search functionality to easily find specific coins.
+- Provides a search functionality to easily find specific coins.
--Clicking on a crypto coin shows a graph that illustrates its daily prices over the last 30 days.
+- Clicking on a crypto coin shows a graph that illustrates its daily prices over the last 30 days.
--Offers interactive features on the graph, such as zooming and panning.
+- Offers interactive features on the graph, such as zooming and panning.
--Responsive design to ensure a seamless experience across different devices.
+- Responsive design to ensure a seamless experience across different devices.

 ## Technologies Used